dombrown95/Password-Generator/README.md

 # JavaScript Password Generator Challenge

 The purpose of this challenge was to create an application that generates a secure password when a button is clicked.
-The password needed to feature special characters ($@%&*, etc) and present a series of prompts to the user for password criteria.
+The application first prompts the user for input with a number of options, such as asking if they'd like to include capital letters or special characters ($@%&*, etc) in their password.

+Once these options have been selected, the user can click the 'Generate Password' option and will receive their unique password.

 # Prerequisites